DFE-Digital/teaching-vacancies-design-history/app/posts/2023-09-15-making-our-job-roles-on-the-service-more-specific-2.md

   {
     text: "Allowing jobseekers to be more specific about the roles they are interested in when setting up a job alert",
     img: { src: "example-of-more-specific-roles-on-job-alerts.png" }
+  },
+  {
+    text: "Extending the job roles schools can select when posting a job",
+    img: { src: "example-of-more-specific-roles-on-school-jobs.png" }
   }
   ]
 }) }}